-For your first visit you need no less than 3 full days to be able to fully appreciate the city and all of its major sights while keeping pleasantly unhurried pace.
+For your first visit you need no less than 3 full days to be able to fully appreciate the city and its major sights while keeping pleasantly unhurried pace.

 Distances are walkable in most cases, although you may need to use some form of transport for certain attractions.